leeleonard936/C4Atechnical-assessment/devlog/DevLog.md

 Ran into an issue when attempting to inject a typescript variable into html, did not realize it was as easy as it is.
 I was attempting to add brackets around the variable name when i did not need to.

 ## Issue #2
 Matformfield will not show until clicked.
-I do not know how to fix this and none of the documentation has any hints, nothing on stackoverflow either *** to be fixed
+I do not know how to fix this and none of the documentation has any hints, nothing on stackoverflow either *** to be fixed.
+I used ngmodel to take input using this documentation: https://angular.io/api/forms/NgModel

 ## Issues with post
 post request to create a hero would not execute, I troubleshooted using the angular documentation.
 I was not currectly implementing the request

 ## Issues with delete
-The same issue with delete is occuring as with post, I think im not correctly formatting the data to go to the api
+The same issue with delete is occuring as with post, I think im not correctly formatting the data to go to the api **update - this was exactly what was happening, I was attempting to send a body instead of appending the id to the end of the url